Tree on the Green

 Joyce Harrison was a five year old schoolgirl when the horse chestnut tree was planted on the green to celebrate the Silver Jubilee of George V in 1935.
 Ever since it has served as one of the village’s most treasured landmarks.

 Unfortunately, however, trees do not always last as long as some of our older residents and over the past couple of years it has begun to look a bit poorly.
-The Parish Council has twice removed dead wood and is trying to extend the life of the tree by having its roots aerated – a fairly inexpensive process designed to increase the uptake of oxygen - but even so the tree surgeons who have visited have suggested that another 15 years might just about be its ticket.
+The Parish Council has twice removed dead wood and is trying to extend the life of the tree by having its roots aerated – a fairly inexpensive process designed to increase the uptake of oxygen - but even so the tree surgeons who have visited have suggested that another 15 years might be the best we can hope for.

-The concept is to buy as large a new tree as is practicable so that as the current tree declines the new one takes over.
-Once the current tree reaches a terminal state of decline, sadly, for safety reasons it will have to be removed - but its wood could provide mementos for villagers - and revenue for the village?
+We purchased as large a new tree as was practicable so that as the current tree declines the new one takes over.
+Once the current tree reaches a terminal state of decline, sadly, for safety reasons, it will have to be removed - but its wood could provide mementos for villagers - and revenue for the village?

 The village is grateful to Within Reach magazine who are funding this initiative.